DEFOSSEZClement/25MSGAI/Lab/Instruction.md

 **N.B.** To submit this homework, you must make sure all outputs in the notebooks are present, and that the notebooks are correctly formatted.

-We do recommend using `git` to commit your work, and able to revert breaking changes.
+We do recommend using `git` to commit your work, to be able to revert breaking changes.